| DG Systems Bytemaster

 of running ads for a concept product, then using the money from the

+customer orders to develop the advertised hardware.
 Digital Group systems did not use the Altair S-100 buss

 like so many other clones of the day.
 This is because dg systems were not